-To calculate the distance between the destination node and the road segment, the center coordinate of each road segment is used.
+The center coordinate of each road segment was used to calculate the distance between the destination node and road segment.
 An example is shown in Figure \ref{fig:closest_road}.

 The blue vehicle is the transmitting node, the yellow vehicles are the relay candidate nodes, the red vehicle is the destination node, and the green points are the center coordinates of each road segment.
-In this example, the road segment closest to the destination node is enclosed by the blue dashed line in the figure.
+In this example, the road segment closest to the destination node is enclosed by the dashed blue line in the figure.

 \begin{figure}[!ht]